Rising Above Chaotic Likelihoods: Chaotic Likelihood Function of Initial Conditions

-Without knowing the Truth, of course, this approach to identifying the blue points is inaccessible.
-The likelihood function is extremely jagged; as Berliner~\cite{Berliner1991} stressed such chaotic likelihoods suggests that finding even one high likelihood state by sampling the state space would be prohibitively costly, making the approach inapplicable.
-That said there is no sense in which ``sensitivity to the initial conditions'' can be taken to imply that the information in the initial condition is ``forgotten'' or ``lost".
-There is sufficient information in the observation segment to identify high likelihood initial states.
-Candidate states with non vanishing RLLik can be found by extracting the information from the system dynamics using a relatively new approach to data assimilation, which will be interpreted as an Importance Sampling.
+Without knowing Truth, of course, this approach to identifying {high likelihood} points is inaccessible.
+The likelihood function is extremely jagged; as Berliner~\cite{Berliner1991} stressed, finding even one high likelihood state by sampling the state space is prohibitively costly.
+That said, there is no sense in which ``sensitivity to the initial conditions'' can be taken to imply that the information in the initial condition is ``forgotten'' or ``lost".
+There is sufficient information in the observation segment to {distinguish} high likelihood initial states.
+Candidate states with non vanishing log-likelihood relative to Truth can be found by extracting the information from the system dynamics using a relatively new approach to data assimilation: Pseudo-orbit Data Assimilation.